It helps when your entire household can go on the ketogenic diet with you so that you aren’t making separate meals for your family.

-The following tips will be beneficial when transitioning them to the keto diet.
+The following tips will be beneficial to you when transitioning them to the keto diet.

 Get Rid of All the Non-Approved Food Items

-To start with, it helps to start getting rid of any food items, snacks, and drinks in your kitchen that are not approved by the keto diet.
+To start with, it helps if you start getting rid of any food items, snacks, and drinks in your kitchen that are not approved by the keto diet.

 This might be hard at first since you are cutting off the food source all at once, so if you feel your children would do better with just one thing at a time, go ahead and do this gradually.

 You want all high-carb snacks like cookies, cakes, candy, chips, and most crackers to be out of the kitchen.

 Also start increasing low-carb side dishes for meals and reducing how much rice and pasta you serve with your protein.

 Let Them Help With Lunches